 At the GHZ, we have established a mature testing process and secured it with an application intended for that purpose.
 That is how I got into testing.
 I really enjoy doing this and setting up and supervising the testing of the application landscape.

-After the design and realisation of the test process, there is now a good basis in Testersuite.
-This gives us the opportunity to also test other applications and links.
+After designing and realizing the testing process, we now have a nice foundation in Testersuite.
+This allows us to start testing other applications and links as well.
 We know how to work in and with Testersuite.
-This has helped to ensure that we are ahead of schedule.
+This has helped keep us ahead of schedule.

 With our previous EPR, we had 24 different facilities.
 One for each specialisation.
 This has now all been replaced by an integrated EPD in Nexus.
 Our mantra in renewing the application landscape is to structure, standardise and streamline.

-The testing has now been laid down in the line.
+Testing is now down the line.
 We have a release coordinator who makes full use of Testersuite.
-She determines when testing takes place.
-She is a functional manager herself and coordinates the testing to functional management and application management.
+She determines when testing is done.
+She is a functional manager herself and coordinates testing to functional management and application management.
 In fact, she is the test coordinator.

 "The challenge is in getting it right defect."